panubo/docker-couchdb/README.md

-# CouchDB Docker Container
+# CouchDB Docker image

-CouchDB Dockerfile based on Fedora 23.
+CouchDB Docker image based on Fedora 23.

 ## Use